karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 Some may balk at the idea of using prefixes within a project, they want to use packages as some sort of namespace but still have cyclic dependencies.
 I would encourage you to just try using prefixed proc names etc, it is not that big of a deal.
 This is in line with Odin trying to be a better C while still keeping things very simple.

+## Where to find more Odin resources

+There's a great list of resources, libraries and software on [Jakub Tomšů's Awesome Odin page](https://github.com/jakubtomsu/awesome-odin)

+If you like video content, then I made this 90 minute video where I create a little video game from start to finish:

+{{<youtube lfiQNCNUifI>}}

 ## Thanks for reading!

 If you liked this article and want to support me, then you can [become a patron](https://www.patreon.com/karl_zylinski).